Finding a lawyer

 Please also see Lawyer Referral Services from Mass.
 Legal Resource Finder.

-For additional legal information and sources of assistance, see the Legal Resource Finder.
+Additional information and resources can be found on the Massachusetts Legal Resource Finder website.
 Answer a few questions about your legal issue, income, and location, and get a tailor-made list of sources just for you.

 Search for a lawyer by name, location, or specialty

-To locate an attorney by name or city, go to Mass.
-Board of Bar Overseers, and enter your information in the Look Up an Attorney section.
+To locate an attorney by name or location, go to Massachusetts Board of Bar Overseers and enter the information in the Look Up an Attorney menu item.

 Attorneys from other states

-• The Findlaw Lawyer Directory contains over 800,000 lawyers, listed through a clear user interface.
-The bottom banner has a link to search “By Name.”
+• The FindLaw Lawyer Directory contains over 800,000 lawyers, listed through a clear user interface.

 Help Us Improve Mass.gov with your feedback